FAQ’s – Frequently Asked Questions

 Can I leave my sewing machine/personal belongings in the studio?

-For 1-day events, I will lock the studio door at lunchtime.
+For 1-day events, I will lock the studio door at lunchtime so you leave your belongings.

 If you are attending a 2 or 3 day event, then you can leave your belongings overnight if you wish (provided I don’t have an evening class using the room).

-When you enter the building you should be wearing a face-covering (unless you are exempt).
-You should wear it in all public areas (lifts, corridors and stair-wells, toilets, shared kitchen areas and in the Drawing room unless you are eating).
+Although the wearing of face-coverings is no longer mandatory, it is still strongly recommended, particularly when in confined spaces with people you don’t normally mix with.
+The building contains over 200 studios and businesses so is used by a great many people on a daily basis.
+It’s advisable that you should wear a face-covering when you enter the building (unless you are exempt) and in all public areas (lifts, corridors and stair-wells, toilets, shared kitchen areas and in the Drawing room unless you are eating).
 There are also hand-sanitiser dispensers on every floor in the main lobby area, and at the front and rear door.
 Please use hand-sanitiser when you move around the building.